pmanot/pmanot.github.io/_posts/2020-11-13-for-the-wandering-mind.markdown

 <img src="https://media.tenor.com/images/8e91d70685820888444939890b116cd6/tenor.gif" width=50>

 *Thoughts like dandelions in the wind
-Carried by the waves of air
+Swept away by waves of air
-Aimlessly roaming the skies
-A journey unending and unfair*
+The mind is an open field
+Dandelions scattered everywhere*

 *What you thought was stuck in place
 Is as fickle as the leaf on a tree
 What you desperately try to hold
 Evades your touch and slips free*

-*What you thought would never change
-Deceptively transforming incessantly
-Replaced before you know it
+*Feelings you try to keep
+Morph slowly but incessantly
+Soon the cocoon is broken
-Disenthralled, set free*
+Emotions disenthral, set free*

+Who are you then
+If mind and body changed
+When you look back
+Your past feels estranged

 *As you try to steady yourself
 Try to stay the same